AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Introduction

 \section{Introduction}

 Machine learning has long been widely applied in scientific research and has yielded numerous significant achievements.
 In recent years, high-energy physics has also benefited from the development of machine learning, not only in the analysis of collision events \cite{Butter:2022rso}, but also in attempts to apply it directly to high-energy physics calculations, such as differential equations of Feynman integral \cite{Calisto:2023vmm}, Feynman diagram as computational graphs \cite{Hou:2024vtx,Mitchell:2022yxp}, refining seeds of reducing Feynman integrals \cite{vonHippel:2025okr, Song:2025pwy}, lattice QCD sampling \cite{Favoni:2022Lattice, Abbott:2024kfc}, and so on.
 One of the uses of machine learning in scientific research is to assist in the search for laws and patterns.
 A successful case of such application is the study of "murmurations" in elliptic curves \cite{He_2022_1,He_2022_2,He_2023,He_2024,zubrilina2023murmurations,He_2022_3}.
 In this case, AI-assisted pattern discovery can be divided into three steps: Step one, train a machine learning model to see if it can predict the target variable from the given features \cite{He_2022_3,He_2022_5}.
 If successful, it indicates that the information about the target variable is embedded within the given features.
 Then, we can proceed to step two: further analyze the relationship between the provided features and the target variable.
 This step can also leverage machine learning tools—for example, Principal Component Analysis (PCA) was employed in \cite{He:2022pqn}; Step 3 uses the results from the first two steps as clues to inspire rigorous derivation of new patterns, \cite{zubrilina2023murmurations} as an example.
 To derive patterns with these clues is usually significantly easier than without them.
-In this paper, we follow these steps of using machine learning as the pattern hunter, and apply it to study the properties of lattice Yang-Mills theory.
+In this paper, we follow these steps and apply machine learning to study the properties of lattice Yang-Mills theory, focusing on the first step as a proof of concept.

 Non-perturbative QCD has always been an important research area in theoretical physics, as it holds significant implications for understanding the phenomena of color confinement and the mass gap problem.
 Over the past few decades, lattice QCD has been the most important strategy for studying non-perturbative QCD.
 By discretizing spacetime, we can numerically compute many physical quantities non-perturbatively using Monte Carlo methods, such as the hadron mass spectrum \cite{PhysRevD.74.014504,PhysRevD.79.054501,Fodor:2012gf}, the anomalous magnetic moment of the muon \cite{Procura:2019cdx,Borsanyi_2021}.
 Nevertheless, analytical calculations in lattice QCD remain extremely challenging and require further research and understanding.
 Currently, analytical solutions are only possible for some simple toy models such as two-dimensional lattice Yang-Mills theory \cite{PhysRevD.21.446,Friedan:1980tu}.
 However, in the meantime, some semi-analytical methods such as the bootstrap approach have been developed \cite{Anderson_2017, Kazakov:2022xuh}.
 Based on positivity, this method applies to arbitrary dimensions and demonstrates good convergence in certain theories.
 For example, U$(1)$, SU$(2)$ and SU$(3)$ lattice gauge theory has been well studied by bootstrap method \cite{Kazakov:2024ool,Guo:2025fii,Li:2024wrd}.